-Finally, this book does have purposes beyond the mere technical, for (sadly) the liberty to experiment in land management techniques on private property now operates almost exclusively within a suffocating political and legal context that itself has significant and adverse environmental impacts.
-Accordingly, this book is intended to inspire recognition of the opportunities in dissolving a destructive paradigm that is alienating people from the natural world.
+Finally, this book does have purposes beyond the mere technical, for (sadly) the liberty to experiment in land management on private property now operates within a suffocating political, economic, and legal context that itself has significant and adverse environmental impacts.
+Accordingly, this book is intended to inspire recognition of the opportunities in dissolving a destructive paradigm that is alienating people from the land.
 It is long past time to get to work rebuilding a better world.